mitsukan/bookmark-GJ/README.md

 After that, we then looked into implementing the links to these titles.
 Again, after rewriting the tests, I changed the map function in the `bookmark.rb` in order to have both urls and titles in subarrays.
 From there, after changing the feature spec tests, I had the `.each` method in the `index.erb` to stick in the url and title into a `href` link format.

 ### Day 4: Patryk and Jihin

+#### CRUD

+I tested and implemented the `self.delete`.
+I realised that in order to implement the delete method so that it can take either a `url` or a `title`, the method would have to take 1 arguement and not 2.
+I took on Patryk's implementation of the `params`, and then using this `[:url]` and `[:title]` in order to specify where in the params hash I am looking at.
+I then had to change all the testing and other methods to meet this new way of entering arguments.